-Common stock to be outstanding after this offering shares
+Common stock to be outstanding after this offering

-Use of proceeds We anticipate that we will use the net proceeds of this offering primarily for working capital for the growth of our business and other general corporate purposes.
-Pending the specific use of net proceeds as described in this prospectus, we intend to invest the net proceeds to us from this offering in short-term investment grade and U.S. government securities.
+Use of proceedsWe anticipate that we will use the net proceeds of this offering primarily for general corporate shares purposes.
+Pending the specific use of net proceeds as described in this prospectus, we intend to invest the net proceeds to us from this offering in short-term investment grade and U.S.

+government securities.
 See "Use of Proceeds."